-Figure 25 Oldowan flake tools.
+Figure 28 Oldowan flake tools.
 Olduvai Gorge, Tanzania, Africa.
-Reproduced from University of California, Berkeley, Department of Anthropology Collection, with permission from Peter A. Bostrom.
+University of California, Berkeley, Department of Anthropology Collection. http:// lithiccastinglab.com/gallery-pages/oldowanflaketriplelarge.htm.

-rapid pace and showed major geographic diversification (Klein, 1989).
-Archeological sites throughout Europe show evidence of painting, engraving, sculpture, body ornamentation, and music.
+There is more extensive evidence of stone tool use by Homo erectus throughout Africa, Asia, and Europe dating from about 1.8 to 0.5 million years ago.
+By 40,000 years ago, when anatomically modern Homo sapiens-historically called Cro-Magnon but more appropriately referred to as Homo sapiens sapiens-first arrived at Europe, tool use had become quite sophisticated compared to earlier species of Homo.
+Furthermore, approximately 80,000 to 60,000 years ago, the evolution of tools and other technologies advanced at a very rapid pace and showed major geographical diversification (Brown et al., 2012; Mellars, 2008).
+Archeological sites throughout Europe show evidence of painting, engraving, sculpture, body ornamentation, and even music.
 There is even indirect evidence for the weaving of wool into cloth, such as is used for clothing.
 Remains of dwellings, sculpture, and weapons are plentiful at many archeological sites, but perhaps Cro-Magnons are most famous for their cave paintings.

-Humankind's extensive, habitual tool use, along with the evolution of language, contributes to our unique ability to adapt ourselves to life in almost every niche of the globe and to exploit a wide range of natural resources from engineered crops to nuclear energy and even allows for our occasional forays into space.
-This would not have been possible without our ability to represent the goals of our actions.
+Humankind's extensive, habitual tool use, along with the evolution of language and extended brain evolution and development, contributes to our unique ability to adapt ourselves to life in almost every niche of the globe, to exploit a wide range of natural resources from engineered crops to nuclear energy, and even allows for our occasional forays into space.
+Indeed, the innate drive to play during childhood and even into adulthood likely plays a pivotal role in shaping our intelligence by exposing the individual to the S-R-O contingencies of our world, driving neural plasticity and the formation of deeper and more abstract representations of our world (Blaisdell, 2015).